airvzxf/programming-ground-up-and-under-hood/src/programming-from-the-ground-up/002-Book.md

   addladdl                                                                                                                                                                                                                                                                                                                                                                                                                                                                        I/R/M, R/M   O/S/Z/A/P/C
   Addition.
 Adds the first operand to the second, storing the result in the second.
 If the result is larger than the destination register, the overflow and carry bits are set to true.
 This instruction operates on both signed and unsigned integers.
   cdqcdq                                                                                                                                                                                                                                                                                                                                                                                                                                                                                       O/S/Z/A/P/C
-  Converts the EAXEDXEAX word into the double-word consisting of EDX:EAX with sign extension.
+  Converts the _%eax__%edx__%eax_ word into the double-word consisting of _%edx_:_%eax_ with sign extension.
 The `q` signifies that it is a *quad-word*.
 It\'s actually a double-word, but it\'s called a quad-word because of the terminology used in the 16-bit days.
 This is usually used before issuing an `idivl` instruction.
   cmplcmpl                                                                                                                                                                                                                                                                                                                                                                                                                                                                        I/R/M, R/M   O/S/Z/A/P/C
   Compares two integers.
 It does this by subtracting the first operand from the second.
 It discards the results, but sets the flags accordingly.
 Usually used before a conditional jump.
   decldecl                                                                                                                                                                                                                                                                                                                                                                                                                                                                        R/M          O/S/Z/A/P
   Decrements the register or memory location.
 Use `decb` to decrement a byte instead of a word.
   divldivl                                                                                                                                                                                                                                                                                                                                                                                                                                                                        R/M          O/S/Z/A/P
   Performs unsigned division.
-Divides the contents of the double-word contained in the combined EDX:EAX-INDEXED registers by the value in the register or memory location specified.
-The EAX register contains the resulting quotient, and the EDX register contains the resulting remainder.
-If the quotient is too large to fit in EAX, it triggers a type 0 interrupt.
+Divides the contents of the double-word contained in the combined _%edx_:_%eax_ registers by the value in the register or memory location specified.
+The _%eax_ register contains the resulting quotient, and the _%edx_ register contains the resulting remainder.
+If the quotient is too large to fit in _%eax_, it triggers a type 0 interrupt.
   idivlidivl                                                                                                                                                                                                                                                                                                                                                                                                                                                                      R/M          O/S/Z/A/P
   Performs signed division.
 Operates just like `divl` above.
   imullimull                                                                                                                                                                                                                                                                                                                                                                                                                                                                      R/M/I, R     O/S/Z/A/P/C
   Performs signed multiplication and stores the result in the second operand.
-If the second operand is left out, it is assumed to be EAX, and the full result is stored in the double-word EDX-INDEXED:EAX-INDEXED.
+If the second operand is left out, it is assumed to be _%eax_, and the full result is stored in the double-word _%edx_:_%eax_.
   inclincl                                                                                                                                                                                                                                                                                                                                                                                                                                                                        R/M          O/S/Z/A/P
   Increments the given register or memory location.
 Use `incb` to increment a byte instead of a word.
   mullmull                                                                                                                                                                                                                                                                                                                                                                                                                                                                        R/M/I, R     O/S/Z/A/P/C